 Dacourt’s real estate investment history is extensive and includes successful closings of over 450 investment properties in 46 states.
-Representative transactions include corporate headquarters for Chesebrough-Pond's, Fluor, Applebee’s, Carolina Power, Public Service Co of Oklahoma, Gulf States Utilities, Nevada National Bank, Health Net; retail stores for Southland, Kobacher Shoes, Zales, Kinney, and Carter Hawley Hale; restaurants for Burger King, Hardee’s, Sizzler, Bonanza, Biscuitville, Gino’s, and Marriott; branch offices for Pacific Power, Arkansas Power, Mid-South Utilities, Southern National, First Union, MCorp, and Worthen bank; distribution centers for Dollar General, Super Foods, and Grand Union; research centers for CIIT and Beckman Industries; and theatres for Edwards and Cinemark.
+Representative transactions include corporate headquarters for Chesebrough-Pond's, Fluor, Applebee’s, Carolina Power, Public Service Co of Oklahoma, Gulf States Utilities, Nevada National Bank, Health Net and Verizon; retail stores for Southland, Kobacher Shoes, Zales, Kinney, and Carter Hawley Hale; restaurants for Burger King, Hardee’s, Sizzler, Bonanza, Biscuitville, Gino’s, and Marriott; branch offices for Pacific Power, Arkansas Power, Mid-South Utilities, Southern National, First Union, MCorp, and Worthen bank; distribution centers for Dollar General, Super Foods, Grand Union and Amazon; research centers for CIIT and Beckman Industries; and theatres for Edwards and Cinemark.

 Usually the purchases require leverage of at least 65% of the price.
-Our lenders for prior transactions include Principal Insurance, New England Life, Massachusetts Mutual, CalPERS, Wisconsin Retirement System, American United Life, Lincoln National, Nomura Securities, Credit Suisse First Boston, UBS, Wachovia Securities, First Colony Life and The Norseman Group.
+Our lenders for prior transactions include Principal Insurance, New England Life, Massachusetts Mutual, CalPERS, Wisconsin Retirement System, American United Life, Lincoln National, Nomura Securities, Credit Suisse First Boston, UBS, Wachovia Securities, First Colony Life , The Norseman Group, Mesirow Financial and TIAA.

 Dacourt is currently interested in acquiring United States properties having the following general characteristics:

 • Asset class: Any commercial properties leased to a single tenant.
 These can include, among other types, theaters, hotels, restaurants, free-standing retail, office, and industrial.